OCHA-DAP/hdx-python-api/README.md

 ## Breaking Changes

+From 3.9.2, the default sort order for returned results from search and getting all datasets has changed.

 From 3.7.3, the return type for add_tag, add_tags and clean_tags is now Tuple[List[str], List[str]]
 (Tuple containing list of added tags and list of deleted tags and tags not added).